 1. Consultation, Fit and Deposit

 I ask for a non-refundable $500 deposit to secure your spot in the builder queue.
-Once the deposit is received, we can proceed with the next steps.
+Once the deposit is received, we can proceed with next steps.

 2. Frame Design and Paint Proof